Macronutrients 3 of 3: Fat

-Technical Trivia: If a fatty acid is missing a pair of hydrogen atoms in the middle of the molecule that gap is called an "unsaturation" and the fatty acid is "monounsaturated."
-Mono meaning single or one.
-If more than one pair of hydrogen atoms are missing the fatty acid is "polyunsaturated."
+Technical Trivia: If a fatty acid is missing a pair of hydrogen atoms in the middle of the molecule, that gap is called an "unsaturation," and the fatty acid is "monounsaturated."
+Mono, meaning single or one.
+If more than one pair of hydrogen atoms are missing, the fatty acid is "polyunsaturated."
 Poly meaning multiple or many.

 What are trans fatty acids or trans-fats?

 It didn't work.
 Fats that have been hydrogenated have been shown to raise blood cholesterol and are at least as bad for you as saturated fat.
-Margarine and vegetable shortening are examples of hydrogenated fats, and you can find it in many commercially produced baked goods and snack foods.
+Margarine and vegetable shortening are examples of hydrogenated fats, and you can find them in many commercially produced baked goods and snack foods.
 The National Institute of Medicine has determined that there are NO safe levels of trans fats in the diet.

 Note: Animals produce small amounts of trans fat naturally, so low levels can be found in dairy and beef fat, lamb and pork.